Diya (film): Production

 In early April 2017, A. L. Vijay announced that he would be working on a film starring Sai Pallavi for Lyca Productions and that he would direct a script he had written "three and a half years ago".
 He had chosen to cast Sai Pallavi, after another project for Pramod Films, which would have been a Tamil remake of the Malayalam film Charlie (2015) with Madhavan, was suddenly shelved.
 After securing the actress's dates to shoot the film, Vijay finalised the technical crew to include his regular collaborators such as cinematographer Nirav Shah and editor Anthony.
 For Sai Pallavi, it became her first Tamil language film following a series of projects which she dropped out of, she was replaced in or was shelved.
 She had previously been cast and then replaced in Mani Ratnam's Kaatru Veliyidai (2017), while she opted out Vijay Chander's Sketch (2017).
 Likewise, earlier, her films Charlie and Rajiv Menon's Saravam Thaala Maayam were indefinitely postponed.
 The following month, Telugu actor Naga Shourya, was signed on to make his debut in Tamil films.
 Sam C.S. was roped as music director, working with Vijay for the first time replacing his usual music director, G. V. Prakash Kumar.

 The film was revealed to be completed by September 2017, with Sai Pallavi beginning her dubbing work.
 Vijay denied that the film was a horror film and stated that the film would explore the "story of a young mother and her four-year-old child", with Sai Pallavi portraying the mother.
-Still, the film is a horror story with Baby Veronika as the aborted daughter of Naga Shouraya and Sai Pallavi, who takes revenge on the demise of her.
+Still, the film is a horror story with Baby Veronika as the aborted daughter of Sai Pallavi and Naga Shaurya, who takes revenge on the demise of her.

 In April 2018, the film's title was changed from Karu to Diya.
+The film was simultaneously shot in Telugu as Kanam.
+Some scenes from the Telugu version were dubbed from Tamil.